About Msthabezi Secondary School - Pindula, local knowledge

 Tel: +263-84-3104

-Msthabezi Secondary School is a secondary school located in Matabeleland North Province.
-The school offers ordinary level.
+Msthabezi Secondary School is in Gwanda, Matabeleland North Province.
+The shcool ranked 77th in the Zimbabwe Top 100 O' Level Schools

 See High Schools Of Zimbabwe.